Now, I know what most of you are thinking: But I don’t know the first thing about planting a vegetable garden!

 I hear ya.

-Last year I planted a couple of tomato plants because, after all, there is nothing better than a homegrown tomato.
-Unfortunately for me, a combination of my poor gardening skills, ravenous squirrels and other hungry critters resulted in a very disappointing harvest of fewer than two dozen tomatoes.
-I know.
+Until recently, I used to raise tomato plants because, after all, there is nothing better than a homegrown tomato.
+Unfortunately, a combination of poor gardening skills, ravenous squirrels and other hungry critters produced a very disappointing harvest of fewer than two dozen tomatoes.
+So for the past several growing seasons, frustration led me to stop gardening.
+But I’m dusting myself off this year and getting back on the gardening bandwagon again!

 With that in mind, we’re now smack-dab in the middle of vegetable-planting season again, which has me wondering if I can do something to increase my homegrown tomato yield so much that it doesn’t matter how many veggies the critters run away with this summer and fall.